 How Do I Store Worm Castings?

-Hey Rachel, it’s great to hear you’re diving into the world of worm composting!
+Hey Rachel, it’s great to hear you’re getting into the world of worm composting!
 Let’s chat about how to store your worm castings so they stay fresh and chock-full of nutrients for when you’re ready to use them in your garden.
 Worm castings, often referred to as “black gold,” can significantly boost plant health, but only if stored correctly.
 Let’s break it down step-by-step.

 Why Proper Storage is Important